gsquared94/skaffold-remote-configs-demo/tutorial.md

 All done!

-You now know how to use _remote config dependencies_ in Skaffold to develop multi-repository applications.
+You now know how to use _remote config dependencies_ in Skaffold to build and deploy multi-repository applications.